qucontrol/krotov/docs/06_krotovs_method.rst

           = \frac{\lambda_{a, l}}{S_l(t)} \Delta\epsilon_l^2(t)\,.

-  We introduce two parameters, the (inverse) Krotov "step width"
+  We introduce two parameters, the (inverse) Krotov "step width" :math:`\lambda_{a,l}` and the shape function :math:`S_l(t)` which can be used to influence desired properties of the optimized controls.
-  $\lambda_{a,l}$ and the shape function $S_l(t)$ which can be used to influence desired properties of the optimized controls. $\Delta\epsilon_l(t)$ is the update of the control in a single iteration of the optimization algorithm.
+  :math:`\Delta\epsilon_l(t)` is the update of the control in a single iteration of the optimization algorithm.
 It is best to think of this running cost as a technical requirement, and not to assign physical meaning to it.
-Note that as the optimization converges, $\Delta \epsilon_l(t) \rightarrow 0$, so that the minimization of $J$ is equivalent to the minimization of $J_T$ (for :math:`g_b
+Note that as the optimization converges, :math:`\Delta \epsilon_l(t) \rightarrow 0`, so that the minimization of :math:`J` is equivalent to the minimization of :math:`J_T` (for :math:`g_b \equiv 0`).
-  \equiv 0`).

-* An optional state-dependent running cost, $g_b$, e.g., to penalize population in a subspace.
+* An optional state-dependent running cost, :math:`g_b`, e.g., to penalize population in a subspace.
 This is rarely used, as there are other methods to achieve the same effect, like placing artificially high dissipation on a "forbidden" subspace.

 The most commonly used functionals (cf. :mod:`krotov.functionals`) optimize for a set of initial states :math:`\{\ket{\phi_k}\}` to evolve to a set of target